 iPhone 8 Plus

 iPhone 7 Plus

 iPhone 6s Plus

 iPad Air 2

-As you can probably tell from the list above, Apple may have taken the opportunity to remove support for 32-bit devices, but the list of compatible iOS 11 hardware is still extensive.
-We also have to add iPhone 8 to that list when it’s released later this year, as well as any new iPod touch hardware that may make its way into the world via Cupertino.
+As you can probably tell from the list given above, Apple may have taken the opportunity to remove support for 32-bit devices, but the list of compatible iOS 11 iPhone, iPad and iPod touch models is still quite extensive.

 If your iOS device is listed above, then congratulations, you get to enjoy everything that iOS 11 update has to offer.
 If not, well then it’s probably time for you to update to one of newer iPhones (iPhone X, iPhone 8 or 8 Plus) or iPads released by Apple this year.